 All of these mountains lie in the Himalayas range.
 The peaks along this long range are a result (in a very simplified form) of the Eurasian and Indian tectonic plates colliding and pushing the earth’s outer crust upwards into a jagged line of mountains.

-The range covers around 1,400 miles and large areas are in Tibet, with India, Pakistan, Tibet, and Bhutan all containing some part.
+The range covers around 1,400 miles with Tibet, India, Pakistan, Tibet, and Bhutan all claiming some part.

 What Is the “Death Zone” On Everest?